sprin/TrustyHash/README.md

 system, you should continue to use those.
 This is targeted towards users who do not have or are unable to use the hash utilities on their local systems.
-While universal terminal-literacy is a good goal, the concepts of file integrity and and authenticity and the ability to use tools for verification are perhaps more fundamental.
+While universal terminal-literacy is a good goal, the concepts of file integrity and authenticity and the ability to use tools for verification are perhaps more fundamental.

 Integrity is the first link in secure systems, and key to determining